 Perhaps the Justices Just Don’t Like GE: The Supreme Court Grants Certiorari to Review EPA’s Clean Water Act Order Authority

 As I noted earlier this month, the Supreme Court denied GE’s certiorari petition seeking to challenge the constitutionality of EPA’s use of unilateral administrative orders issued under section 106 of CERCLA.
 It thus comes as something of a surprise that the Court today accepted a certiorari petition in Sackett v.
 EPA.
 The Sackets are appealing a decision by the 9th Circuit Court of Appeals holding that pre-enforcement review is not available to challenge unilateral administrative orders issued by EPA pursuant to section 319 of the Clean Water Act.
-Lest anyone think that this is simply the Court reining… More
+Lest anyone think that this is simply the Court reining in that liberal 9th Circuit,… More

 Yet More Bad News for Coal (Mining): EPA Issues Guidance Imposing Numeric Criteria For Discharges From Mountaintop Mining

 In an statement this week likely to send chills down the spine of developers, EPA Administrator Jackson called on Congress to provide a clearer definition of wetlands subject to permitting authority under the Clean Water Act.
 As most readers know, the 2006 Supreme Court decision in Rapanos v.
 United States narrowed the scope of regulatory jurisdiction over wetlands.
-Unfortunately, the absence of a majority decision in Rapanos means that, at this point, no one knows quite how much narrower.
-I think that most observers at least triangulate around Justice Kennedy’s concurring opinion, which stated that waters or… More
+Unfortunately, the absence of a majority decision in Rapanos means that,… More